Internal investigations are a part of a well-structured corporate security system. It aims to minimize and reduce the impact of insider threats.

 Recording and reading the mock interview transcripts help employees hone their interview skills.
 So that they can instantly refer to the transcript to see which questions they did omit and improve their performance.

-Do not underestimate the value of transcription software for conducting employee investigations.
+Do not underestimate the value of remote transcription jobs for conducting employee investigations.
 Witness interviews, fraud prevention, customer service, and corporate internal investigation training.
 There are four ways Audext can help organizations meet the demands for fairness and transparency.

 By accessing accurate and well-documented data, organizations can take collecting evidence painstaking.
 And it will be raised to an entirely new level.